AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-manage.md

 <!--

-The Segment Manager offers many ways of curating segments, such as sharing, filtering, tagging, approving, copying, deleting, and marking as favorites.
+The Segment manager offers many ways of curating segments, such as sharing, filtering, tagging, approving, copying, deleting, and marking as favorites.

-The Analytics Segment Manager shows you all the segments you own and that have been shared with you.
+The Analytics Segment manager shows you all the segments you own and that have been shared with you.
 Admin-level users can see all segments in the organization.
-This overview presents the user interface and the capabilities of the Segment Manager.
+This overview presents the user interface and the capabilities of the Segment manager.

 ![Segments manager](assets/segments-manager.png)

-## Access the Segment Manager
+## Access the Segment manager

 1. In Adobe Analytics, select the **[!UICONTROL Components]** tab, then select **[!UICONTROL Segments]**.